 Technical errors are all errors that cannot be technically influenced by us, but we know that they can occur.
 An example of a Technical error would be failed logins due to expired credentials.
 The business analyst knows that this error can occur at a certain point in the process and checks for the error in the process flow to provide a meaningful error culture.
 In this way, errors of this type can be quickly identified and corrected by the responsible persons without dealing with long robot downtimes.

-In a management summary in the AM Console, a brief can be created for the management over any period of time for any processes.
+In a management summary in the Hyland RPA Manager (former AM Console), a brief can be created for the management over any period of time for any processes.
 In this summary, percentage shares of all modulations and further automation potentials become visible.

 The error descriptions state the reason for the exception.
 It is also written into the database to provide an overview of all exceptions.